 budget ($): Eccelso Hotel This 3-star hotel is just short wlk from Ottaviano Metro Station, St Peter’s Square, and Vatican.
 The accommodation has a tour desk and luggage storage for guests.

-Located near Colosseum and Piazza Venezia, Monti is the best area to stay in ancient Rome because it was the place where the gladiators lived, far away from the rich Romans in ancient times.
-It was regarded as a dangerous district at one time even in more modern times, but today this hipster hotspot is home to many artists, offers fine restaurants and vibrant nightlife.
+The neighborhood was regarded as a dangerous district at one time even in more modern times, but today this hipster hotspot is home to many artists, offers fine trendy restaurants and a vibrant nightlife scene.

-You will be able to see the magnificent Coliseum from many of its streets.
-However, the best view of this wonderful structure is from Celio Park.
-The Santa Maria Maggiore and St. Peter in Chains Church are both in Monti as is Michelangelo’s Moses sculpture.
+You will be able to see the magnificent Colosseum from many of its streets.
+However, the best view of this wonderful structure is from Colle Oppio Park.

 The Colosseum area has several other places of historical interest that are well worth visiting, including the Arch of Constantine, built in the 4th-century AD.
 Palatine Hill is close to the Colosseum and next to the old Roman Forum.
 It contains some fascinating old Roman villas.

-Other places of interest are the Capitoline Museums – art and archaeological museums in Piazza del Campidoglio, Vespa Museum, Colle Oppio Park, Monumento Nazionale, and Basilica di San Pietro.
+Other places of interest are the Capitoline Museums – art and archaeological museums in Piazza del Campidoglio, Vespa Museum, Monumento Nazionale.

-Stay in Monti if you are a first-time visitor; you want to stay near in ancient Rome and near Colosseum; you want good nightlife locally;
+Stay in Monti if you’re first-timers and young couples looking for a mix of history and modern vibes; you want to stay close to ancient Rome and the Colosseum; you want good nightlife locally; you want budget-friendly choices compared to Centro Storico;

-Best places to stay in Rome near Colosseum:
+Best places to stay in Rome near Colosseum for first-timers:

-luxury ($$$): Hotel Palazzo Manfredi – Small Luxury Hotels of the World This 5-star hotel offers breathtaking views of the Coliseum at the rooftop terrace, a 2-minute walk from Colosseo Metro Station.
+luxury ($$$): Hotel Palazzo Manfredi – Small Luxury Hotels of the World This 5-star hotel is a great place to stay in Rome for couples and families.
+It offers breathtaking views of the Coliseum at the rooftop terrace, a 2-minute walk from Colosseo Metro Station.

 mid-range ($$): Monti Palace Hotel This 4-star hotel is within walking distance from Cavour Metro, Santa Maria Maggiore Basilica, Via Nazionale shopping street. it has elegant rooms with a smart TV, parquet flooring, and free wifi.

-budget ($): Hotel Raffaello; Sure Hotel Collection by Best Western This 3-star hotel features rooms with an LCD TV, a minibar, and air conditioning, a free smartphone. it’s situated in a quiet street in a pleasant area less than 10 minutes’ walk from both Rome Termini Station and the Coliseum.
+budget ($): Hotel Raffaello; Sure Hotel Collection by Best Western This 3-star hotel is situated in a quiet street in a pleasant area less than 10 minutes’ walk from both Rome Termini Station and the Coliseum.

 Roma Termini, or Rome’s central station, is the biggest train station in Rome.
 It is where most people pass through when coming to Rome by airplane.
 It’s within walking distance to the sights of the historic center, Trevi fountain, the Colosseum, as well as a short metro and bus ride to the Vatican city.

-You can find some good value accommodation here, and there is a lot of choice of low to mid-range hotels, hostels, and guest houses.
-Piazza dei Cinquecento is packed with shops and restaurants, travel agents, and currency exchanges booths.
+You can find some good value accommodation here, and there is a lot of choice of low to mid-range hotels, hostels, and guest houses, making it a great base for budget travelers.

 There are several interesting sights around the station such as the National Roman Museum at Palazzo Massimo, and the Baths of Diocletian (the Latin word for baths is “thermae”).